England And Italy Brace For Euro 2020 Showdown - UrduPoint

 This will be their third game of the tournament at Wembley, where they beat Austria 2-1 in extra time in the last 16 and Spain on penalties in a gripping semi-final on Tuesday.

-"Playing at their home does not scare us," Italy's veteran defender Leonardo Bonucci said.
+"These are games that might not come around again in a player's career so we are very fortunate," said Italy captain Giorgio Chiellini.

-"We are looking forward to taking to the field even though most of the fans present will be English.
-We want to do something historic, have a great performance and then we'll see how it ends."
+"You just need to dampen some of the enthusiasm when you go into a final.
+That goes for us and for England."
 Italy had the backing of around 11,000 British-based fans at the semi-final and their supporters will once again be there for the final.

 Reports in Italy said that 6,500 tickets had been sold to fans based in Britain and that number would be bolstered by 1,000 more who will fly into the country for the game, including President Sergio Mattarella.